 The Town operates on a fiscal year beginning October 1 and ending September 30.
+Meetings to discuss FY18-19 are shown on this flyer (click here).

 The Budget for FY 17-18 was approved on September 28, 2017.